Google Assistant

 Overview

-Users primarily interact with the Google Assistant through natural voice, though keyboard input is also supported.
+Users primarily interact with the Google Assistant through natural voicearrow-up-right, though keyboard input is also supported.
 In the same nature and manner as Google Now, the Assistant is able to search the Internet, schedule events and alarms, adjust hardware settings on the user's device, and show information from the user's Google account.
 Google has also announced that the Assistant will be able to identify objects and gather visual information through the device's camera, and support purchasing products and sending money, as well as identifying songs.

 History